Blog>Cost Guides>Re-felting a roof: Cost breakdown 2025

 Cost of refelting a roof

-Keeping your roof felt in good condition is important to ensure you minimise any repair costs and further damage to the roof structure or other parts of the building.
+Keep reading to learn more about the cost of keeping your roof felt in good condition and avoid further damage to the roof structure or other parts of your property

 ItemRange - lowRange - highAverage cost